backblaze-b2-samples/live-read-demo/README.md

 ## What Are Fragmented MP4 Streams?

-MP4 video _files_ typically begin or end with metadata describing the video data - its duration, resolution, codec, etc. - known as the `MOOV` atom.
+MP4 video _files_ typically begin or end with metadata describing the video data - its duration, resolution, codec, etc. This metadata is known as the `MOOV` atom.
 The default placement is at the end of the file, as the metadata is not available until the video data has been rendered.
 Video files intended for [progressive download](https://www.backblaze.com/blog/roll-camera-streaming-media-from-backblaze-b2/) use an optimization known as "fast start", where the rendering app leaves space for the metadata at the beginning of the file, writes the video data, then overwrites the placeholder with the actual metadata.
-This optimization allows media viewers to start playing the video as it is downloaded.
+This optimization allows media viewers to start playing the video while it is being downloaded.

 MP4 video _streams_, in contrast, typically comprise a metadata header containing information such as track and sample descriptions, followed by a series of 'fragments' of video data, each containing its own